muratko357/Portfolio/README.md

 # Data Science Portfolio - Murat Koçak
-This Portfolio is a compilation of all the Data Science and Machine Learning projects I have done for learning.
-It also contains my skills and certificates and is being updated on the regular basis.
+This Portfolio is a compilation of the Data Science and Machine Learning projects I have done for learning.
+It also contains my core competencies and certificates and is being updated on regular basis.

 - **Email:** deregenboog.m@gmail.com
 - **LinkedIn:** [linkedin.com/in/murat-kocak-3b9938195](https://www.linkedin.com/in/murat-kocak-3b9938195/)